MicrosoftDocs/bot-docs/articles/dl-network-isolation-concept.md

 - For your bot to access the token endpoint.
 - For the Direct Line channel extension to access the Bot Service.

-A private endpoint _projects_ required services into your virtual network, so that they are available inside your network directly, without exposing your virtual network to the internet or allow-listing any IP addresses.
+A private endpoint _projects_ required services into your virtual network, so that they're available inside your network directly, without exposing your virtual network to the internet or allow-listing any IP addresses.
 All traffic through a private endpoint goes through the Azure internal servers to ensure that your traffic isn't leaked to the internet.

 The service uses two sub-resources, `Bot` and `Token`, to project services into your network.
 When you add a private endpoint, Azure generates a bot-specific DNS record for each sub-resource and configures the endpoint in the DNS zone group.
 This ensures that endpoints from different bots which target the same sub-resource can be distinguished from each other, while reusing the same DNS zone group resource.